 Pet food manufacturers employ ingredients known as palatants, whose only job is to optimize the animal's response to the food.
 Sometimes palatants are used in concert with fats, sometimes alone.
 About 80% of manufacturers spray the palatants onto the surface of the food, the rest bake them in.

 You'll see palatants listed on the ingredient panel of your pet food as animal digest or natural flavors.
 Animal digest is a broth of slaughterhouse leftovers that's sprayed onto the food.
 It's not a consistent formulation.
 Natural flavors are scientifically formulated and consistent from batch to batch.

 Myth # 2: Meal Is a Low-End Ingredient

-Chicken (muscle meat with its water content intact) is about 70% water.
-It's pulverized into slurry and sent to the extruder (for cooking and shaping) with its water content intact.
+Chicken (the clean combination of flesh and skin with its water content intact) is about 70% water.
+It's pulverized into slurry and sent to the extruder (for cooking and shaping) with its water content still intact.

-Chicken meal, instead of being pulverized into slurry, is cooked in water until all the water is cooked off.
+Chicken meal, often confused with by-products, is less than 10 per cent water.
+Instead of being pulverized into slurry, the chicken is cooked in water until all the water is cooked off.
 The meat is then baked until it crumbles into a protein dense powder.
 It boasts up to three times the protein as chicken.

 When a named meat is listed first on the ingredient panel, look for a named meat meal to be next.
 Some foods use, in descending order of quality, chicken meal, chicken by-product meal, poultry by-product meal, meat and bone meal, or add the supporting protein a few ingredients deeper in the ingredient panel.